 “There is some evidence that supports a change of formula would be your first line of treatment as a dietary approach towards treating colic.”

 The most popular definition is an infant that is otherwise healthy and well fed, but presents with irritability, fussing and crying that lasts for more than three hours a day for more than three days a week.
 Additional symptoms may include drawing up the knees and excessive gas (cramping).
 Treatment options for colic include pharmacological products (such as lactase enzymes and colic drops) and nutritional and behavioural interventions.

-Despite its frequent use, pharmacological and behavioural interventions for colic have been reported ineffective or inappropriate for the treatment of colic.
+Despite its frequent use, pharmacological and behavioural interventions for colic have been reported as ineffective or inappropriate for the treatment of colic.
 There is some evidence that supports some of the nutritional interventions for infantile colic.
 A change of formula would be your first line of treatment as a dietary approach.

 Here are some options:

 - Partially hydrolysed formulas: The effectiveness of partially hydrolysed whey-based formulas (PHF) for the management of colic is debatable, as most studies included other dietary changes as well.
 These formulas may be of some help to colicky babies when allergies are not suspected.
 Brands include Similac Total Comfort.